 - 30 Tax Treaties

 Belize, formerly British Honduras, is a CARICOM and SICA member.
 Located in the northeastern corner of Central America, bordering to the north with Mexico and to the south and the west with Guatemala.
-The capital is the city of Belmopan and the most populated city is Belize City, which is also the main port of the country.
+The capital is the city of Belmopan and the most populated city is Belize City, which has the main port of the country.

-Although is the only Central American country with English as official language, its just over 380,000 inhabitants speak predominantly Spanish and Creole.
+Although is the only Central American country with English as the official language, its just over 380,000 inhabitants speak predominantly Spanish and Creole.
 Its currency is the Belize Dollar (BZD), which is currently pegged to the US$ (2:1), but most commercial establishments accept US dollars.